"

 Learning Objectives

-• Apply the nursing process to clients with bipolar disorders
+• Identify nursing priorities for clients with bipolar disorders

 Bipolar disorder is a mental illness that causes dramatic shifts in a person’s mood, energy, and ability to think clearly.
 Moods shift from abnormally elevated moods called manic episodes to abnormal low moods of depression.
 See Figure 8.1[1] for a depiction of the shifts in mood that occur with bipolar disorder.
 Severe bipolar episodes of mania can also include hallucinations or delusions, which can be confused with symptoms of schizophrenia.[2]
 This chapter will discuss the signs, symptoms, and treatments for bipolar disorder and explain how to apply the nursing process when caring for clients with bipolar disorder.